-- 52. The Chairperson echoed the comments made by the Group on the good performance of the Turin Centre in a very challenging year.
-He made reference to the ongoing discussions about the new business model of the Centre. - 53.
-He advised that the 85th Session of the Board of the Centre would be held in October 2021.
-As the Report of the Officers' meeting would be submitted to the Board, he requested the Officers of the Board to delegate its approval to the Chairperson and the Secretary of the Board. - 54.
+52. The Chairperson echoed the comments made by the Group on the good performance of the Turin Centre in a very challenging year.
+He made reference to the ongoing discussions about the centre's new business model.

+- 53. He advised that the 85th Session of the Board of the Centre would be held in October 2021.
+As the report of the Officers' meeting would be submitted to the Board, he asked the Officers of the Board to delegate their approval to the Chairperson and the Secretary of the Board. - 54.
 Finally, the Chairperson thanked the Officers, the secretariats of the various groups and the staff of the ILO and the Centre for their participation and declared the meeting closed.

-This report would be submitted to the Board for information.
+This report will be submitted to the Board for information.